armamut/Keyboard-and-Mouse-Events-Overlay/README.md

-# On Screen Key Press Display with PyQT5 and keyboard
+# On Screen Keyboard and Mouse Events Display

-On screen overlay display for key-press actions to use on presentations (for Turkish keyboards).
-Uses PyQT5 and [keyboard](https://github.com/boppreh/keyboard) library, works only on windows.
+On screen overlay display for key-press and mouse actions to use on presentations (for Turkish keyboards).
+Uses PyQT5, [keyboard](https://github.com/boppreh/keyboard) and [mouse](https://github.com/boppreh/mouse) libraries.
+Works only on windows.

 ![screenshot](/doc/screenshot.png "screenshot")